metacontroller/metacontroller/docs/src/api/compositecontroller.md

 to know how to convert between different versions of a given resource.

-Within each child type (e.g. in `children['Pod.v1']`), there is another associative array that maps from the child's path relative to the parent to the JSON representation, like what you might get from `kubectl get <child-resource> <child-name> -o json`.
+Within each child type (e.g. in `children['Pod.v1']`), there is another associative array that maps from the child's path to the JSON representation, like what you might get from `kubectl get <child-resource> <child-name> -o json`.

+The format of the keys in this associative array depends on the hook `version`:

+##### Hook Version v1 (RelativeObjectMap)

 If the parent and child are of the same scope - both cluster or both namespace - then the key is only the child's `.metadata.name`.
 If the parent is